 - Written communication

-Students will receive feedback on short written tutorial assignments and on their policy brief.
+Students will receive feedback in tutorials and on assessed work.

 |Rachel Griffith||Unit coordinator|

 For every 10 course unit credits we expect students to work for around 100 hours.
 This time generally includes any contact times (online or face to face, recorded and live), but also independent study, work for coursework, and group work.
 This amount is only a guidance and individual study time will vary